Please be aware that under federal guidelines, financial aid will only pay for courses required for your academic program.

 State Grant funds will be disbursed according to the disbursement dates posted on our Dates & Deadlines page.

 Direct Loan funds are issued according to the lender’s disbursement schedule sent to the student by the lender in conjunction with the disbursement dates posted on our Dates & Deadlines page.
-Please note, if you are a first-time borrower, your loan will be subject to a 30-day hold from the start of classes.
+Please note, that if you are a first-time borrower, your loan will be subject to a 30-day hold from the start of classes.

 Work-Study paychecks are disbursed according to the payroll schedule located on the timesheet.
 Work-Study paychecks will be mailed to the address in the student's academic record.